dimitri-nicolo/calico/master/networking/dual-tor.md

 Loopback IP addresses are IP addresses which are assigned to a loopback interface on the node.
 Despite what the name might suggest, loopback IP addresses can be used for sending and receiving data to and from other nodes.
-They help to provide redundant networking, because using a loopback address avoids tying traffic to a particular interface's IP address and, in a dual ToR setup, allows that traffic to continue flowing even if a particular interface goes down.
+They help to provide redundant networking, because using a loopback address avoids tying traffic to a particular interface and, in a dual ToR setup, allows that traffic to continue flowing even if a particular interface goes down.

 #### BFD